indy256/Full-stack-Developer-Interview-Questions-and-Answers/README.md

 * What is *semantic versioning*?
 * What is *Blue-green Deployment*, *Canary release*?
 * What is *A/B testing*?
-* What is stub and mock?
-(A stub is a test double with preprogrammed behavior.
-Mocks are stubs with preprogrammed expectations.)

 ####[[⬆]](#toc) <a name='architecture'>Architecture:</a>
 * *Design principles*.
 (SOLID, DRY, KISS, YAGNI, Worse is better, convention over configuration, separation of concerns, principle of least knowledge, tourist principle, single source of truth, single version of the truth)